Phèdre: Stage

 The French baroque composer Jean-Philippe Rameau's first opera Hippolyte et Aricie (1733) was based on Racine's Phèdre, as was Simon Mayr's 1820 opera Fedra.

+The poet Tony Harrison wrote an adaptation of Racine's play titled Phaedra Britannica that transposed Phèdre's setting to mid-19th century colonial India.
+Harrison's adaptation premiered at The Old Vic in 1975.

 The British poet laureate Ted Hughes produced a highly regarded free verse translation of Phèdre.
 This version was staged shortly before his death with Diana Rigg playing the title role.
 Another English production of the Hughes translation premiered at the Royal National Theatre in June 2009, with a cast including Helen Mirren as Phèdre, Dominic Cooper as Hippolytus, and Margaret Tyzack as Oenone.
 This production was digitally telecast live to cinemas around the world.

 A new translation by Timberlake Wertenbaker premiered at the Stratford Shakespeare Festival in Autumn 2009.

 The Polish composer Krzysztof Penderecki announced that he was working on an opera of Phèdre for 2014.
+However, it was announced in 2018 that he was unable to complete it, and preferred to be released from his contract.
+He died in 2020.

 Novels

 In the nineteenth century, Émile Zola loosely based La Curée, one of his books from the Rougon-Macquart series (an exploration of genealogical and environmental influences upon characters), on Racine's Phèdre.
 Marcel Proust devotes 20 pages of In the Shadow of Young Girls in Flower to his experience of the Sarah Bernhardt Phèdre at the Opéra-Comique in Paris.